 People assume we run a script that dumps links into a database.
 We don't.
 Here's the actual process:

 - Someone submits or we discover a group.
-From forums, social posts, or direct submissions through our add-group form.
+Sources include user submissions, forums, and community referrals through our add-group form.

 - The link checker runs every 24 hours.
-Our automated cron pings every live link.
-If it comes back revoked or dead, it gets flagged immediately and pulled from public view.
+Our automated cron tests every published link.
+If WhatsApp reports it as revoked or expired, the group is flagged and hidden from the directory within hours — not days.

 - You find it.
 You join.
 Done.
-No guessing, no dead ends.
+No guessing, no dead ends, no wasted clicks.

 The Team Behind the Curation